kgogov/sapui5-walkthrough/readme.md

 The `bindElement` function is creating a binding context for a SAPUI5 control and receives the model name as well as the path to an item in a configuration object.

+## Step 32: Routing Back and History

+On the detail page, we tell the control to display a back button by setting the parameter `showNavButton` to `true` and register an event handler that is called when the back button is pressed.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`